-My final paper for the class, Listening to Earth, CIIS, Summer 2021
+My final paper for the class, Listening to Earth, Summer 2021, at CIIS, BS Psy program.

 A deep ecology mind-set of thinking like a mountain has brought me peace.
 I have been reminded of things I know, deep truths that are often clouded by the temporality of this life.
 I am already whole.
 The African concept of Ubuntu—I am because we are—collides gently with thinking like a mountain, and they are like brothers, forming a peaceful union, a way to be, and act, and move through the world.

 Then this morning, I woke up to find the tree in our backyard had been chopped into by our neighbors with whom we share the fence.
 The tree is on our side, but a section of the bough extends onto theirs.
 The tree is always shedding something—leaves, flowers, berries, depending on the season; there is always sweeping up to do.
 It is an annoyance, to be sure.
 And yet, the tree did not deserve this!
 Such an inelegant execution.
 Not the carefully pruned attention and forethought of a professional tree trimmer, which this tree has been used to during the seven years we have been caretakers of this little spot of land.
 No, this was a poor and unfortunate hack job; like a home haircut gone tragically wrong.
 Walking out through the back door, I am rudely greeted by a giant hole, where there was once branch and leaf and shade.
 There was privacy!
 Now this slicing and dicing act has left a swath of exposed area along the top of the fence; and there is a clear line-of-sight to an apartment building one street over, and several rooftops that do nothing for me.